 When to Contact a Medical Professional

-If you have central diabetes insipidus, contact your health care provider if frequent urination or extreme thirst return.
+If you have central diabetes insipidus, contact your provider if frequent urination or extreme thirst returns.

 Many of the cases may not be preventable.
 Prompt treatment of infections, tumors, and injuries may reduce risk.